namtung-git/backend-client/README.md

 will contain a re-factor of the gateway client to allow easier customization and construction of custom command line interfaces.

-### Examples

-To better understand the framework inner-working and how you can extend it, we recommend that you take a look at the examples we have available in the [examples folder][examples]:

--   [mqtt_viewer.py][examples_mqtt_viewer]: connects to a MQTT broker and decodes on the fly any message that is known to the framework (see [cookbook][wirepas_cookbook_viz] for usage example)

--   [find_all_nodes.py][examples_find_all_nodes]: simple interaction with
-    the Gateway to Backend API that enumerates and prints outs discovered devices

--   [influx_viewer.py][examples_influx_viewer]: run custom queries or
-    export date ranges from an influx database where WNT is storing data

--   [settings.yml][example_settings]: an example of a yaml file that with commented out settings

--   [provisioning_config.yml][example_provisioning]: an example of a yaml file for the provisioning server

-Backend Client's entrypoints also act as a good way to guide your development:

--   [wm-gw-cli][wm_gw_cli]: code behind the gateway command line interface that exemplifies how to build requests to the sink, receive and send data packets

--   [wm-wnt-viewer][wm_wnt]: example on how to consume data streamed by a WNT backend

--   [wm-wpe-viewer][wm_wpe]: example on how to consume data streamed by a WPE backend

--   [wm-provisioning-server][provisioning_server]: an example implementation
-    of the server side of the wirepas provisioning protocol

-For an example on how to build use case test cases, please refer to the [kpi_adv.py][kpi_adv] script.

 ## Logging to fluentd

 The Backend Client has integrated logging with fluentd through Python's